 Prior Written Notice (PWN)

 Early intervention is intended for infants and toddlers who have a developmental delay or disability.
-Eligibility is determined by evaluating the child (with parents’ consent) to see if the child does have a delay in development or a disability.
+Eligibility is determined by evaluating the child (with parents’ consent) to see if the child has a delay in development or a disability.
 Eligible children can receive early intervention services from birth through the third birthday (and sometimes beyond).
 Some children are eligible soon after birth due to specific conditions or congenital disabilities; while others become eligible after showing delays in development.

 Children who are diagnosed at birth with a specific condition or who experience significant prematurity, very low birth weight, illness, or surgery soon after being born are likely to be eligible for EI.

 Delays in Development

-Children who may develop more slowly than others, experience set back, or develop in ways that seem very different from other children may also be eligible for EI.
+Children who develop more slowly than others, experience set backs, or develop in ways that seem very different from other children may also be eligible for EI.
 There are five areas in which development may be affected: